p-org/peasy-ide-vscode/Docs/docs/trace-visualizer/feature_compare_contrast.md

 **Trace Clusters**

-The `Clusters` tab allows us to separate traces into different groups based on a chosen metric between `number of machines` or `trace comparison`.
+The new `Clusters` tab at the top of the left panel allows us to separate traces into different groups based on a chosen metric between `number of machines` or `trace comparison`.

 <ul>
     <li data-icon="❑">